-Bullying occurs when a student or group of students directs written or verbal expressions or physical conduct against another student and the behavior results in harm to the student or the student's property, places a student in fear of harm to himself or his property, or is so severe that it creates an intimidating, threatening or abusive educational environment.
+Bullying occurs when a student or group of students directs written or verbal expressions or physical conduct against another student and the behavior results in harm to the student or the student's property, places a student in fear of physical harm or damage to the student's property, or is so severe that it creates an intimidating, threatening or abusive educational environment.
 The board has established policies and procedures to prohibit bullying and to respond to reports of bullying.
 [See FFI(LOCAL).]